-There’s also steps you can take to improve your shaving routine to stop ingrown hairs and razor bumps from developing.
-These steps also help to reduce razor burn and irritation.
+Along with exfoliating, there’s other steps you should be taking to stop ingrown hairs and razor bumps from developing.
+These steps also reduce razor burn and irritation...

-4 key steps to prevent ingrown hairs, razor bumps and razor burn
+4 key tips when shaving which prevent ingrown hairs, razor bumps and razor burn

 #1: Prepare your skin